Interfaith Wedding Cost Negotiation Planner

 Sequential Ceremonies: Two complete religious ceremonies back-to-back in one day.
 Requires larger venue or flexible space.
 Both families see their full traditional ceremony.
 Guest fatigue is a primary concern.

-Step 4: Family & vendor costs
+Step 4: Family and vendor costs

 Your estimate will appear here after you calculate.